nus-cs2103-AY2122S2/tp/docs/UserGuide.md

   and `johndoe@example.com` respectively.
 * `edit 2 n/David Limpeh t/` edits the entry to become `David Limpeh` and clears all existing tags.

+⚠️`Warning:`
+* Once the tags of the student has been edited, the old tags cannot be recovered.

 ### Clearing all records: `clear`
-Clear all the data inside `Tracey`.
+Clear all the data inside Tracey.

 Format:`clear`

+⚠️`Warning:`
-:warning: `Save a copy of the data file if you intend to keep it as the deleted files cannot be recovered.`
+* Use the <a href='#archiving-tracey-archive'>archive command</a> to save a copy of the data file if you intend to keep it as the deleted files cannot be recovered.

 ### Summarising the records: `summarise`
-Summarises the student records inside `Tracey`, providing an overview of the data, specific to the number of students who are `covid-positive`.
+Summarises the student records inside Tracey, providing an overview of the data, specific to the number of students who are `covid-positive`.

 Format:`summarise`